Plutus Flow - Statistical OBV Analysis¶

 Remember: OBV = trend tool, not range tool.
 Best results come during sustained directional moves.

-Mistake #2: Trading Divergence Without Price Confirmation¶
+Mistake #2: Acting on Divergence Without Price Confirmation¶

 The Fix: